FAQ_MD_Lash Factor

 Figure 1: Endocrine Regulation of the Hair Cycle.
 In menopause, the protective 'Anagen' phase is significantly shortened due to hormonal shifts.

-- Follicle Nutrition: Delivering peptides and antioxidants directly to the follicle.
+- Follicle Nutrition: Delivering conditioning agents and antioxidants directly to the lash line.

 - Clinical Monitoring: Being aware of conditions like Frontal Fibrosing Alopecia (FFA).